osok/arXiv_papers/In_Context_Learning_with_Long_Context_Models_An_In_Depth_Exploration.md

 - Clinic 150

 # ONE-SENTENCE TAKEAWAY
-Long context In-Context Learning (ICL) excels by retrieving relevant examples, reducing sensitivity to example order.
+Long-context in-context learning (ICL) excels by retrieving relevant examples, offering a robust alternative to fine-tuning.

 # RECOMMENDATIONS:
-- Use long context ICL as an alternative to fine-tuning for various tasks.
+- Grouping same-label examples significantly impacts long-context ICL effectiveness; prioritize this strategy.
-- Group examples with the same label to enhance long context ICL effectiveness.
+- Retrieve relevant examples for each test set example rather than using random subsets for better results.
-- Retrieve relevant examples for each test set example rather than using random subsets.
+- Fine-tune smaller models for longer contexts to continue improving their performance over time.
-- Consider fine-tuning smaller models for longer contexts to improve performance.
+- Use constrained decoding for valid outputs in classification datasets to ensure accurate results.
-- Focus on retrieving relevant examples rather than refining decision boundaries during encoding.
+- Measure accuracy and macro F1 scores by subsampling test set examples for consistent evaluation.